Open data licensing

-Creative Commons Attribution (CC BY), the recommended default license, allows users to distribute, remix, tweak, and build upon the data, even commercially, as long as they credit the licensor for the original creation in the terms required by the licensor.
-CC BY is one of a number of licences in the Creative Commons licensing suite.
+Creative Commons Attribution (CC BY) allows users to distribute, remix, tweak, and build upon the data, even commercially, as long as they credit the licensor for the original creation in the terms required by the licensor.
+CC BY is one of several licences in the Creative Commons licensing suite.

 See the full list of Creative Commons 4.0 license types.

-Currently we are piloting our data sharing agreement generator with agencies that are involved in data sharing.
+Currently we are developing a data sharing agreement template with agencies that are involved in data sharing.

 The Data sharing checklist for data owners outlines key undertakings for data owners when sharing data.

 The Data sharing checklist for data requestors outlines key undertakings that data requestors should agree to when applying to use another agency's data.

 Agencies can use tools and assess whether they meet data sharing agreement needs in low risk data sharing scenarios.

 Human Services Information Sharing MoU Schedule